 Best for: Beaches, scenery, boat trips, turtle spotting

-As the largest of the Ionian islands and the 6th largest island of Greece, Kefalonia seems somewhat less developed than its neighbours of Zakynthos and Corfu, with plenty of places to explore.
+As the largest of the Ionian islands and the 6th largest island of Greece, with a rich history, Kefalonia seems somewhat less developed than its neighbours of Zakynthos and Corfu, with plenty of places to explore.

 In the South of Kefalonia is Skala beach, a picturesque sandy beach popular with families and surrounded by the resort town of Skala.
 Take your pick of the watersports available on the beach to keep all the family happy, from jet-skis to banana boating.
 There are lots of sun loungers to hire too!